HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 As noted above, structured data helps search engines better understand web pages to produce more relevant results.
 However, our collective relationship with data has sustainability implications beyond SEO.
 For example:

 * Unused, duplicated, outdated, or incomplete data and poorly managed content use up server space,  cause errors for users, and require energy to host and maintain.
-* Related, [regular content audits](https://www.mightybytes.com/blog/how-to-run-a-content-audit/) and a clear [content governance plan](https://www.mightybytes.com/blog/content-governance/) can help you measure content performance and prune outdated or underperforming content over time to keep your website lean, efficient, and well-organized.
+* Related, <a hreflang="en" href="https://www.mightybytes.com/blog/how-to-run-a-content-audit/">regular content audits</a> and a clear <a hreflang="en" href="https://www.mightybytes.com/blog/content-governance/">content governance plan</a> can help you measure content performance and prune outdated or underperforming content over time to keep your website lean, efficient, and well-organized.
 * While third-party services may only inject a small snippet of code into an individual webpage, the data they collect can be very resource-intensive.
-A single digital ad, for instance, can produce as much as [323 tons of CO2e](https://www.businessinsider.com/making-net-zero-possible-the-hidden-impact-of-digital-ads-2022-7).
+A single digital ad, for instance, can produce as much as <a hreflang="en" href="https://www.businessinsider.com/making-net-zero-possible-the-hidden-impact-of-digital-ads-2022-7">323 tons of CO2e</a>.
 * Data tool makers—like marketing automation, email marketing, and CRM systems—often focus their product management efforts on _collecting_ data rather than _optimizing_ it.
 In fact, some of these platforms charge for data use, making their business models at odds with sustainability principles.
 * Similarly, many organizations don’t have clear data disposal policies nor do they train their teams on effective data management.
 This is not only a sustainability issue but a privacy/security issue as well.

 These are just several examples from a long list of sustainability issues associated with poorly managed content and data.
-Organizations should regularly audit their content and data management practices to [improve efficiency and reduce resource use](https://www.mightybytes.com/blog/design-a-sustainable-data-strategy/).
+Organizations should regularly audit their content and data management practices to <a hreflang="en" href="https://www.mightybytes.com/blog/design-a-sustainable-data-strategy/">improve efficiency and reduce resource use</a>.

 ## [FOCUS] Popular frameworks, platforms, and CMSs